understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Data_Loading_Part_3.md

 * Here’s a link: [http://docs.aws.amazon.com/redshift/latest/dg/t_updating-inserting-using-staging-tables-.html](http://docs.aws.amazon.com/redshift/latest/dg/t_updating-inserting-using-staging-tables-.html)

-2. Specify a column list (mimic UPSERT) - us this if:
+2. Specify a column list (mimic UPSERT) - use this if:

-* Update specific columns in target table
+* Update specific columns in target table, or
 * Most rows in staging table will not be used to update target table

 **For the exam, know:**

 * UPSERT not supported

-* Understand when staging tables re used
+* Understand when staging tables are used
 * Know the two methods to merge data (illustrated above)